galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/simbank-IVT.md

 assertThat(terminal.retrieveScreen()).containsOnlyOnce("UPDATE      Update Accounts    PF2");
 assertThat(terminal.retrieveScreen()).containsOnlyOnce("TRANSF      Transfer Money     PF4");
 ```
+If any assertion failed, then the whole test would be marked as a *failed* test.
 # BasicAccountCreditTest.java
-This test illustrates how to use web services to interface with the SimBank application, and how to use regular helper methods that you do not wish to be recognized as test methods.
+This test illustrates how to use web services to interface with the SimBank application, and how to use regular methods that you do not wish to be recognized as test methods.

 To run this test, follow the same steps as for `SimBankIVT.java` but using the test class name `BasicAccountCreditTest` instead of `SimBankIVT`.
 Don't forget that you need to launch [SimBank](/docs/first-steps/simbank) before running the test.